Our Arlington Heights Criminal Lawyer Serves Chicago and all Surrounding Suburbs

 - Enters land that is used or capable of being used for an agricultural purpose, including growing crops, having an orchard, containing livestock, and with a motor vehicle, after receiving prior notice from the owner or occupant to leave

 If you have been arrested and charged for this offense, there is a still hope that you can fight to get the charge dismissed or the case entirely dismissed with the help of an experienced and skilled lawyer.
-At Chiapelli Law Offices, we can thoroughly investigate your case and gather critical evidence necessary to build a relentless and unique case strategy for you.
+At Wierenga | Chiapelli, we can thoroughly investigate your case and gather critical evidence necessary to build a relentless and unique case strategy for you.

 Penalties for Criminal Trespass to Property